Prompt Chaining: Sequential LLM Pipelines

 Step A → Gate → Step B → Gate → Step C → Output

-Prompt Chaining decomposes a task into a sequence of LLM calls, where each step's output becomes the next step's input.
-Gate functions between steps can validate quality, filter results, or conditionally branch the flow.
-It's the simplest multi-LLM pattern — no agents, no tools, just focused sequential processing.
+Prompt chaining decomposes a task into a sequence of LLM calls where each step's output becomes the next step's sole input.
+Gate functions between steps validate quality and catch failures before they propagate.
+No shared state, no tool calls, no iterative reasoning — just focused sequential transformation.